Blue flu

 A blue flu is a type of strike action undertaken by police officers in which a large number simultaneously use sick leave.
 A blue flu is a preferred strike action by police in some parts of the United States where police strikes are prohibited by law.
 At times, the matter goes to court, such as when officers need to undergo medical examination to prove genuine illness.
 A 2019 opinion piece in The New York Times contrasted blue flu with a strike, calling it "a quiet form of protest, with no stated principles or claim for public attention or sympathy."
 Unlike most strikes, blue flu tends to be focused and of short duration.

 History

-The term itself and similar terms have been used where unions could be heavily penalized.
-Alternatives to these terms include "slowdown" and "virtual work stoppage."
+The term itself has been used where unions could be heavily penalized.
+Alternatives include "slowdown" and "virtual work stoppage."

+In the United States blue flu work stoppages have been used many times: